fredvs/uos/readme.txt

 .
 Produce sound from built-in synthesizer.

 uos can use:
-PortAudio, SndFile, Mpg123, Faad, Mp4ff audio libraries and SoundTouch, Bs2b audio-effect libraries.
+PortAudio, SndFile, Mpg123, Faad, Mp4ff, Opus, OpusFile audio libraries and SoundTouch, Bs2b audio-effect libraries.

 Included in the package: